►Frequently Asked Questions (FAQ)

 Q: What is a tryout/evaluation and what should I expect?

-A: A tryout is an evaluation done by our coaching staff to place each swimmer in the best possible group level.
+A: A tryout is an evaluation done by our coaching staff to place each swimmer in the best possible squad.
 We start accepting swimmers out of lesson programs around the Y4 level.
 Each swimmer is different and may or may not be ready.
-The tryout will last about 10 minutes.
+The tryout will last about 15 minutes.
 Swimmers should be ready to swim with swimsuit, goggles, and a towel.
-If you are a senior level swimmer, please send us an email at email@example.com or click here before coming to a tryout.
+If you are a senior level swimmer, please send us an email at firstname.lastname@example.org.
 Older swimmers who have been on other teams can also come for a full practice as their tryout.

 A: Swimmers must come to the evaluation session ready to swim.
 This includes: